TIM COOK ON TOUR: Here's everywhere the Apple CEO has been visiting

-Apple CEO Tim Cook is busy travelling around the world, popping up in Germany, Belgium, Israel, and now London.
+Apple CEO Tim Cook is busy travelling around the world, popping up in Germany, Belgium and now Israel.

-London is the fourth stop on Cook’s international tour.
-He’s also been spotted in Germany, Belgium, and Israel.
+Israel is the third stop on Cook’s international tour.
+He’s also been spotted in Germany and Belgium.

 Here’s a map that shows where the Apple CEO has been so far: